“Ok, sooo start over, but from the beginning. Just exactly how it is.

-He walked past the couple to grab scissors from the counter.
-He had placed them earlier when he tried to cut it at three.
+He walked past the couple to grab scissors from the counter, still there from when he set them down earlier ready to cut it at three.

 “Let’s do it now, otherwise, we will be up all night.”

 He had three tabs total.
-He pulled two out now and cut them both in half, easy with precision.
+He pulled two out now and cut them both in half, easy, precisely.
 Not even glancing back at his girlfriend, he remarked, “Lilian, you can sit this one out if you want.”

-Lilian tucked a strand of wispy dirty blonde hair behind her hair and stared towards the kitchen, still entranced with the graphics from her phone.
-Mouse.
+Lilian tucked a strand of wispy dirty blonde hair behind her hair and stared towards the kitchen but still very much entranced with the graphics from her phone.
 She blinked and everyone stared back at her.
 Jack already had his hand out and Marisol was walking back to the love seat to return to rolling the joint.

 “Ummm,” she began, clutching the phone but also letting it fall towards her thigh so she wasn’t looking at it.

 David and Jack were peeling back the paper and sticking out their tongues.
 Marisol was back to spreading the flowers over the paper.
-Salome was marked by indecision as a rule.
+Lilian was marked by indecision as a rule.